mizvol/WikiBrain/README.md

 # WikiBrain
-Dynamic Wikipedia patterns discovery based on the page visits using Hebbian learning.
+Dynamic Wikipedia patterns discovery based on the page visits.
+The learning algorithm is inspired by Hebbian theory.